 Cameron is co-founder of the Australian BMX Museum, and The Australian BMX Hall Of Fame.
 Cameron raced BMX in the 1980's winning 4 World #1 Titles as well as numerous State and National #1's.
-He was the youngest sportsperson to ever appear on the ABC Sportstar of the year awards in 1984, going up against a host of Olympians and even Americas Cup skipper, John Bertrand.
+He was the youngest sportsperson to ever appear on the ABC Sportstar of the year awards in 1984, going up against a host of Olympians and Australian Sporting Champions.
 Cameron is a BMX Victoria Hall Of Fame Inductee.

 Cameron is the head of an Audio recording facility and Multimedia Company both based in Melbourne.

 Abe Schneider is one of the longest serving Officials the Sport of BMX in Australia has known and was one of the founders of BMX Australia.
 Abe was there in the beginning of the sport in Western Australia in the late 1970's until retiring from BMX Australia in 2014.
 Abe has held the highest positions of Office within the sport of BMX.
 He has fulfilled executive roles at BMX Australia, as well as UCI BMX Commission President, and was the driving force behind the push to get BMX accepted as an Olympic Sport.
 Abe has held many positions over the years including Australian National Selector, and Director of BMX Australia.
 He is a BMX Australia Life Member.
 In 2020 Abe was awarded an OM in the Queens Birthday Honours List for his contributions to Australian BMX.
 Abe currently runs a highly successful business from Perth, Western Australia.